hedley-a/MakitaSolarCharger/README.md

 Calculate power.

-Display charge duration and power in Watt/hours
+Display charge duration and power in Watt-hours